 A resource for pet owners and veterinarians regarding Wobbler Syndrome

 Veterinarian Filippo Adamo is a board certified Diplomate of the European College of Veterinary Neurology.
-Practicing in Walnut Creek and Redwood City, Dr. Adamo diagnoses, treats and cures numerous neurological cases, including Wobbler Syndrome.
+Practicing in Walnut Creek, California (just outside of Oakland and San Francisco), Dr. Adamo diagnoses, treats and cures numerous neurological cases, including Wobbler Syndrome.
 Most recently, Dr. Adamo has successfully patented Adamo's Spinal Disc which cures Wobbler Syndrome in dogs.

 On July 7th, 2011, Bay Area news station ABC7 showcased Dr. Filippo Adamo's revolutionary work with the Adamo Spinal Disc for the treatment of Wobbler's Syndrome, as well as an interview from a very satisfied client and their beloved pet.

 Please click here for 3rd generation Adamo Spinal Disc visuals

 What is Wobbler’s Syndrome?

 Disc associated “wobbler syndrome” is a devastating disease of the cervical vertebrae and inter-vertebral discs resulting in cervical canal narrowing and spinal cord compression, which leads to a wobbly gait/walk in dogs and horses (hence the name wobbler syndrome).
 This condition is most commonly found in large breed dogs such as Great Danes and Dobermans.